OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - CAPTCHA

 While these are a very strong CSRF defense, it does create a huge impact on the user experience.
 For applications that are in need of high security for some operations (password change, money transfer etc.), these techniques should be used along with token based mitigation.
 Please note that tokens by themselves can mitigate CSRF, developers should use these techniques only to achieve additional security for their high sensitive operations.

-# Not So Popular CSRF Mitigations

-## Triple Submit Cookie

-This mitigation is proposed by John Wilander in 2012 at OWASP Appsec Research.
-This technique adds an additional step to double submit cookie approach by verifying if the request contains two cookies with same name (please note, attacker need to write an additional cookie to bypass double submit cookie mitigation).
-Though it mitigates the issues discussed in bypass of double submit cookie, it introduces new problems such as cookie jar overflow (in-details and more issue details [here](https://media.blackhat.com/eu-13/briefings/Lundeen/bh-eu-13-deputies-still-confused-lundeen-wp.pdf) and [here](https://webstersprodigy.net/2012/08/03/analysis-of-john-wilanders-triple-submit-cookies/)).
-We were not able to find any real-time implementations of this mitigation so far.

-## Content-Type Header Validation

-This technique is better known than the triple submit cookie mitigation.
-In first place, this header is not designed for security (initial RFC [here](https://tools.ietf.org/html/rfc1049) and later well-defined in [this](https://www.ietf.org/rfc/rfc2045.txt) RFC) but only to let receiving agents know the type of data they would be handling, so that they can invoke corresponding parsers.
-The pre-flighting behavior of this header (pre-flight if header has value other than application/x-www-form-urlencoded, multipart/form-data, or text/plain) is what treated as a CSRF mitigation and thus forcing all requests to have a header value that would force a pre-flight (such as application/json.
-Server side can reject cross-origin requests with CORS/SOP during this pre-flight).

-This approach has two main problems.
-One that it would mandate all requests to have a header value that would force pre-flight despite the real use case and the other that this technique is relying on a feature that is not designed for security, to mitigate a security vulnerability.
-When a bug was discovered in the Chrome API, browser architects even considered to removing this pre-flighting behavior.
-Because this header was not designed as a security control, architects can re-design it to better cater its primary purpose.
-In the future, there’s a possibility that new content-type header types can be included (to better support various use-cases), which can put systems relying on this header for CSRF mitigation in trouble.
-For more information, see [Common CSRF Prevention Misconceptions](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2017/september/common-csrf-prevention-misconceptions/).

-[This](https://blog.appsecco.com/exploiting-csrf-on-json-endpoints-with-flash-and-redirects-681d4ad6b31b) article by Riyaz Walikar also talks about how this type of content-type header validation can be vulnerable to FLASH based re-direct attacks (as discussed in section 5.7, use of custom request headers)

-# CSRF Mitigation Myths

-The following shows techniques presumed to be CSRF mitigations but none of them fully/actually mitigates a CSRF vulnerability.

-- **CORS**: CORS is a header designed to relax Same-Origin-Policy when cross-origin communication between sites is required.
-It is not designed, nor prevents CSRF attacks.
-- **Using HTTPS**: Using HTTPS has nothing to do with the protection from CSRF attacks.
-Resources that are under HTTPS are still vulnerable to CSRF if proper CSRF mitigations described above are not included.
-- More myths can be found [here](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)).

-# Personal Safety CSRF Tips for Users

-Since CSRF vulnerabilities are reportedly widespread, we recommend using the following best practices to mitigate risk.

-1. Logoff immediately after using a Web application.
-2. Do not allow your browser to save username/passwords, and do not allow sites to “remember” your login.
-3. Do not use the same browser to access sensitive applications and to surf the Internet freely (tabbed browsing).
-4. The use of plugins such as No-Script makes POST based CSRF vulnerabilities difficult to exploit.
-This is because JavaScript is used to automatically submit the form when the exploit is loaded.
-Without JavaScript, the attacker would have to trick the user into submitting the form manually.

-Integrated HTML-enabled mail/browser and newsreader/browser environments pose additional risks since simply viewing a mail message or a news message might lead to the execution of an attack.

 # Implementation reference example